We’re sharing 5 steps to creating a festive holiday mantel today!

 Each year as soon as Halloween unofficially ushers us into the holiday season, my Mom and I start decorating for Christmas.

-She spends the entire day helping to prepare our holiday home and it’s always the biggest gift.
+She usually spends the entire day helping me prepare our holiday home and it’s always the biggest gift.

 I don’t mind putting together tablescapes or wreaths, making bespoke ornaments, or adding festive décor in any other room of the house.

 But as soon as I have to start decorating the mantel and the Christmas tree, my mind immediately starts glazing over.